nkn002/nkn002.github.io/_pages/about.md

 I am a CS and Engineering student at Bucknell University at Lewisburg, Pennsylvania.
 I am have done research in multilingual + multimodal NLP and the intersection between deep learning and linear programming.
 I am particularly interested in methods of improving existing models' (1) language understanding and (2) interpretability.
 My research goal is to allow for human-like behaviors in language models, such as reasoning and code-switching.

-Please feel free to contact me via email (nkn002@bucknell.edu).
+You can view my CV [here](https://drive.google.com/file/d/15IccTUqdHDuZDciQJfTjzLzsB86SarrH/view?usp=sharing).
+Please feel free to contact me via email!

 <!-- About me
 ===